1974 (17 Commemoratives, 1 SS, 2 Definitives and 2 SERVICE overprints)

 A commemorative booklet for the Save the Tiger issue, given to dignitaries.

-A FDC of one value of the set of stamps with the first day cancellation, plus a P.O. slogan above it stating that in a family two children are enough.
+A First Day Cover of one value from the set, bearing the first day cancellation, with a post office slogan above it stating ‘In a family, two children are enough.

-Copies of this cover exist without the corrected overprint date change in the cachet, at the bottom right of the cachet.
+Copies of this cover also exist without the corrected overprint date on the cachet, at the bottom right

-74-15 25p Modern images of parents and two children – ocre and multi
+4-1525p Modern images of parents and two children – ochre & multicoloured

-74-15 70p Drawing of parents and two children – claret and multi
+74-1570p Drawing of parents and two children – claret & multicoloured

 CCMs: Yes